 We expect to rely on trademarks as one means to distinguish any of our product candidates that are approved for marketing from the products of our competitors.
-We have not yet solicited trademarks for our product candidates and have not yet begun the process of applying to register trademarks for our product candidates.
+To date we have solicited and applied for a trademark for Apadaz.
+For all other product candidates we have not yet solicited trademarks and have not yet begun the process of applying to register trademarks.
 Once we select trademarks and apply to register them, our trademark applications may not be approved.
 Third parties may oppose or attempt to cancel our trademark applications or trademarks, or otherwise challenge our use of the trademarks.
 In the event that our trademarks are successfully challenged, we could be forced to rebrand our products, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
 Our competitors may infringe our trademarks and we may not have adequate resources to enforce our trademarks.